 All major credit and debit cards are accepted, along with cash.
 Cheques are still accepted.
 However, clients should be aware that they attract bank processing charges of £1 each.
 American Express cards are accepted as a last resort - as a small business we seem to be sponsoring their promotions with higher charges and the delayed receipt of payments.

 Prices reflect the local living costs, generally higher towards London.
 They also vary according to the type of practice, facilities available and overheads.
 Charges of a home-visiting (domiciliary) chiropodist cannot therefore be directly compared with a podiatry clinic.
-The following treatments are available, with prices last reviewed in September 2017:-
+The following treatments are available, with prices last reviewed in April 2019 (after 18 months of no increases):-

 |SWIFT microwave treatment for verrucae (one-off assessment, digital photo and treatment)||£100|